 - Toast the pine nuts on a hot pan for just a minute or so; they can very easily burn.
 Remove immediately from the hot pan to cool.

 - Combine the peppers, pine nuts, onions and parsley with the bulghur and drizzle with dressing just before serving.

 Pine nuts are actually edible seeds that grow underneath the scales of pine cones.
-Pine nuts are a good source of protein as well as containing many important health giving nutrients including iron, magnesium, phosphorus, potassium, zinc, copper, manganese, B vitamins and vitamin E.
+Pine nuts are a good source of protein as well as containing many important health-giving nutrients.
+These include iron, magnesium, phosphorus, potassium, zinc, copper, manganese, B vitamins and vitamin E.

 Peppers after toasting or charring on the grill brings a new depth of flavour to a dish.
-The flesh becomes soft and sweet, making it perfect for adding to mediterraian style dishes, salads, soups, sauces or dips.
+The flesh becomes soft and sweet.
+This makes it perfect for adding to Mediterranean style dishes, salads, soups, sauces or dips.